EpicAmps/Magnet/README.md

 ## 🎯 How It Works

 **Simple 3-Step Process:**
-1. **Setup:** Visit your fridge's web browser, enter your Fridge's name (Ie "Kitchen" or whatever you named it when you first ran the Samsung setup wizard.)
+1. **Setup:** Visit your fridge's web browser, enter your Samsung fridge's name (hint, you gave it a name during the Samsung setup)
-2. **Get Shortcut:** Receive a custom iOS Shortcut via email for your specific fridge
+2. **Scan QR Code:** QR code appears with custom iOS Shortcut - scan with your phone
-3. **Send Notes:** Share any note via iOS Shortcuts - they appear directly on your fridge!
+3. **Add Shortcut:** iOS prompts to add shortcut - tap "Add" and start sharing notes!

 **Universal Compatibility:**
-- ✅ **iOS Shortcuts:** Native integration with iPhone/iPad Share Sheet
+- ✅ **One-Scan Setup:** QR code installs shortcut directly to your iPhone
-- ✅ **Direct Processing:** No email middleman - shortcuts send directly to your fridge
+- ✅ **Direct Processing:** Shortcuts send notes straight to your specific fridge
 - ✅ **Rich Features:** Checkboxes, task completion, family tags (`#dad`, `#mom`, `#jess`)
-- ✅ **No apps to install** - just use iOS Shortcuts!
+- ✅ **No apps to install** - just scan and go!

 ---